-5.7 Costs
+5.9 Costs

 The Committees have the power, in addition to imposing a non-financial sanction and / or a financial sanction, to order that the respondent pay some or all of the costs incurred by AIA in investigating and presenting the complaint(s) or a reasonable proportion of those costs.
 This is based on the principle that AIA members should not have to subsidise the costs caused by the minority who, through their failings, find themselves liable to disciplinary action.
+AIA can apply to a Committee to recover costs from a member if a complaint or referral is proved in whole or in part.